Get Started with the AMA Kit

 - Exposing the AMA framework for connecting to a device.

 - Pairing with the Bluetooth device.
-(Pairing is done by the app; not by the user's phone.)
+(The Alexa app, not the phone, performs the pairing.)

 - Performing a firmware compatibility check.

-- Offering a deep link to the accessory's companion app (if applicable)
+- Offering a deep link to the companion app for the accessory (if applicable)

 The Bluetooth accessory is mainly responsible for transmitting voice interactions to Alexa: